 In WordPress we have many types of content, like pages, posts, categories, archives, etc.

-Most of these content types have only one specific purpose like product pages display products, search pages display search results, 404 page displays “page not found” information, etc.
+Most of these content types have only one specific purpose.
+Product pages display products, search pages display search results, 404-page displays “page not found” information, etc.

 Now, it is important to know that some analytics tools can take this information and let you filter your reports by types of pages.
 This makes analysis of these types much easier.

 However, there is one problem – pages.